 ‘From Grape to Glass’

 Tintilla Estate is for everyone with a love of food, wine and family.
-One of the Hunter Valley’s best kept secrets this thoughtful family run vineyard, winery and olive grove is a leader in the boutique cellar door wine and food experience.
+We are one of the Hunter Valley’s best kept secrets this thoughtful family run vineyard, winery and olive grove we are leaders in the boutique cellar door wine and food experience.

 Family, Food and Wine

-The winery cellar door has that wholesome family warmth that keeps people returning.
-A truly unique experience, at Tintilla you can take a seat across the table in their tasting room and sip from a large Riedel glass while eating a cheese platter with an assortment of Tintilla condiments, all whilst looking out over the magnificent rolling vineyard!
+Our winery and cellar door has that wholesome family warmth that keeps people returning.
+A truly unique experience, at Tintilla you can take a seat across the table in our tasting room or on the deck while sipping from a large Riedel glass and enjoying a cheese platter with an assortment of Tintilla condiments, all whilst looking out over the magnificent rolling vineyard!

 Olives are an important element of this grand estate with five varieties grown amongst the vineyard.
 Interestingly the olives were planted in 1994 before the vines and whilst award winning wines flow from the 25-hectare estate Tintilla’s essence is that of about a vineyard which has managed to find that perfect blend of food, wine and family.